-Orbix Code Generation Toolkit 3.3 SP 9
+Orbix Code Generation Toolkit 3.3 SP 10

-This section describes changes made to the Orbix 3.3 SP 8 Code Generation Toolkit for the Orbix 3.3 SP 9 Code Generation Toolkit.
+This section describes changes made to the Orbix 3.3 SP 9 Code Generation Toolkit for the Orbix 3.3 SP 10 Code Generation Toolkit.

 Note: The Orbix 3.0.1 and Orbix 3.3 Code Generation Toolkit Programmer's Guides state that there is IDLgen support for opaque data types.
-These are incorrect statements.
+These statements are incorrect.
 IDLgen does NOT support opaque data types.

-Orbix 3.3 SP 9 Code Generation Toolkit is binary compatible with Orbix 3.3.
-Code Generation Toolkit
+Orbix 3.3 SP 10 Code Generation Toolkit is binary compatible with Orbix 3.3.
+Code Generation Toolkit.
+No new features have been added and no existing features have been modified.